ToTheBeginning/PuLID/README.md

 # PuLID

-Codes and models will be released soon, maybe 1 or 2 weeks, please stay tuned, your star will help facilitate the process.
+Codes and models will be released soon (maybe 1 or 2 weeks), please stay tuned, your star will help facilitate the process.

 ## Qualitative Comparison
 PuLID maintains high ID fidelity while effectively reducing interference with the original model's behavior.